 No prerequisite.
 An overview of the significant amount of information encompassing life.
 The course is focused mainly on describing the structure of and the main biochemical and physiological pathways within the cell.
-3 lecture hours, 2 lab.
+3 lecture hours.
+2 labs.

-BIO 1102 Introductory Biology for Science Majors II (4)
+BIO 1102 Introductory Biology for Science Majors II

 Prerequisite: BIO 1101.
-General survey of micro organisms, plants and animals including morphology, physiology, embryology, ecology and evolutionary relationships among phyla.
+General survey of microorganisms, plants and animals including morphology, physiology, embryology, ecology and evolutionary relationships among phyla.
 Designed to furnish a base for advanced studies in Life Sciences.
-3 lecture hours, 2 lab.
+3 lecture hours, 2 labs.